 How to make fresh fruit cake

-Making fresh fruit cake involves a few steps, including preparing sponge cake, sugar syrup, French Chantilly frosting, and assembling the cake.
+Making a fresh fruit cake involves a few steps, including preparing the sponge cake, making sugar syrup, making French Chantilly frosting, and assembling the cake.

-Step 1.
-To make sponge cake, follow the Genoise sponge cake recipe for step-by-step photographed explanations.
-Make sure to test the cake's doneness with a toothpick or a cake tester and let the baked cake cool down completely.
+Step 1: To make a sponge cake, follow the Genoise sponge cake recipe for step-by-step, photographed explanations.
+Make sure to test the cake's doneness with a toothpick or cake tester, and let the cake cool completely.

-Step 3.
-To make Chantilly cream, place the bowl of a stand mixer and the whisk attachment or a large bowl in the freezer for 10 minutes.
+Step 3: To make Chantilly cream, place the bowl of a stand mixer with the whisk attachment, or a large bowl, in the freezer for 10 minutes.

 Pro tip: Consult the creme Chantilly recipe for step-by-step photographed explanations, helpful tips, and tricks.

-Step 5.
-Add powdered sugar, increasing the speed of the mixer to medium and then high speed.
+Step 5: Add powdered sugar, increasing the mixer speed to medium, then to high.
 You will go through medium to firm peaks (photo 2).

 Pro tip: Stop the mixer at the moment of medium-stiff peaks for easy application of the cream.
 It counts for 1-3 seconds between medium and stiff peaks and over-whisking the cream.

-Step 6.
-To assemble the cake, wash and dry fruits well.
+Step 6: To assemble the cake, wash and dry the fruits well.
 Cut strawberries into 4-6 pieces, peel, and slice kiwis into thin slices.

-Step 7.
-Peel oranges and divide them into segments.
+Step 7: Peel the oranges and segment them.
 Then peel the skin off each segment.
 Peel and slice kiwis.
 Leave some fruit for the decoration.

 Pro tip: Watch a video about how to segment an orange.

-Step 8.
-Adjust a mousse cake mold to a diameter of 8 inches (20 cm) and line it with an acetate strip.
+Step 8: Adjust a mousse cake mold to an 8-inch (20 cm) diameter and line it with an acetate strip.
 Place it on a serving platter or a cake board.

-Step 11.
-Cover the disc of the sponge cake with ¼ Chantilly cream and arrange fruit pieces over the cream (photo 3).
+Step 11: Cover the sponge cake disc with ¼ of the Chantilly cream, then arrange the fruit pieces over the cream (photo 3).

-Step 14.
-Once ready to decorate, take the cake and cream from the fridge.
-Remove the ring and acetate collar.
-Apply a thin coat of the cream over the entire cake and chill for 10-15 minutes.
+Step 14: Once ready to decorate, take the cake and the cream out of the fridge.
+Remove the ring and the acetate collar.
+Apply a thin coat of the cream to the entire cake, then chill for 10-15 minutes.

-Step 15.
-Cover the cake with the rest of the cream using an offset spatula.
+Step 15: Cover the cake with the remaining cream using an offset spatula.
 Decorate the top of the cake with fresh fruit and sprinkle with icing sugar (photo 4).

 Pro tip: If the remaining cream is loose, lightly whisk it with a hand whisk and apply it over the cake.